Back to blog

 7. Measure and expand: compare re-planning time, schedule adherence, exception volume, and user trust before scaling.

-KPIs, Risks, and Governance
+KPIs, Risks, And Governance

 The strongest KPI is not model accuracy by itself.
 Plant leaders should track operational outcomes: schedule adherence, average time to re-plan, number of manual handoffs, changeover loss, bottleneck utilization, missed material exceptions, overtime triggered by schedule changes, planner workload, and supervisor override rate.
 If the agent is technically impressive but planners ignore its recommendations, the pilot is not ready to scale.